obsidianmd/obsidian-help/en/Obsidian Web Clipper/Templates.md

 ## Automatically trigger a template

-Template triggers allow you to automatically select a template based on the current page URL or schema.org data.
+Template triggers allow you to automatically select a template based on the current page URL or [schema.org](https://schema.org/) data.
 You can define multiple rules for each template, separated by a new line.

-You can combine different types of patterns for a single template.
-The first matching pattern will determine which template is used.
+The first match in your template list determines which template is used.
+You can drag templates up and down in Web Clipper settings to change the order in which templates are matched.

 ### Simple URL matching